Skip to main content

 That immediate feedback is exactly why these devices sell so well, and it is also why the downside is easy to miss.
 Standing upright because a strap is forcing you there is not the same as standing upright because your muscles are doing it.
 The brace is doing the work your body should be doing, and over time that distinction turns into real side effects.

-Muscle Weakening and Dependency
+1. Muscle Weakening and Dependency

 A muscle that is not used gets weaker.
 The longer you wear the corrector, the less your own muscles work, and the more you need the corrector to feel upright.
 That is dependency: the device creates the very weakness that makes you feel like you need the device.
 People often notice that when they take the brace off, their posture is actually worse than before, because the supporting muscles have quietly switched off.

-Forward rounding is usually driven by tight muscles on the front of the body, the chest and the hip flexors, pulling you out of alignment, combined with weak, switched-off muscles on the back failing to pull you upright.
+Forward rounding is usually driven by tight muscles on the front of the body - the chest and the hip flexors - pulling you out of alignment, combined with weak, switched-off muscles on the back failing to pull you upright.
 A posture corrector pulls your shoulders back against that tightness but changes none of it.
 The tight chest stays tight.
 The weak back stays weak.
 The moment the brace comes off, the original imbalance pulls you right back into the same posture.

-A False Sense of Progress
+7. A False Sense of Progress

 Perhaps the most costly side effect is the months people spend believing they are fixing their posture when they are only propping it up.
 Time spent relying on a brace is time not spent doing the corrective work that actually changes the underlying structure.
+The brace feels like it is working because you stand taller while wearing it.
+But the moment it comes off, nothing has changed.

 Are Posture Correctors Ever Useful?